Love French Food

 You will notice this recipe does not include potatoes, which is a common vegetable in stew.

-Waxy potatoes, like red and Yukon Gold, are the best choice if using in a stew.
-But, it is traditional in France to serve the potatoes on the side, and is the way I prefer to eat it too.
+It is traditional in France to serve the potatoes on the side, and it is the way I prefer to eat this stew.

 I have suggested some delicious side potato recipes below that will complement this wonderful stew.